Bythiospeum alpinum: Description

-Bythiospeum alpinum is a minute groundwater snail with an elongated, almost conical shell that averages 2.8 mm long and 1.3 mm wide (length-to-width ratio approxiately 2.2).
+Bythiospeum alpinum is a minute groundwater snail with an elongated, almost conical shell that averages 2.8 mm long and 1.3 mm wide (length-to-width ratio approximately 2.2).
 The thin, glassy shell bears about five gently convex whorls; the last whorl occupies roughly half the total height, and the narrow umbilical slit is barely visible.
 The oval aperture measures close to 1.0 × 0.7 mm, and the horny operculum is discoid and tightly coiled, its length a little under one quarter of the shell's.
 Internally, the species is set apart from all other European Bythiospeum by a distinctive female reproductive pouch (bursa copulatrix) that is long, folded and attached off-centre—rather than at the tip—of the duct leading to the oviduct.
 Males possess a simple, cone-shaped penis that rarely shows lobes.
 The radula follows the typical hydrobioid 1–(10–12)–1 tooth formula.